MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/ssl-certificates-have-expired.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid:
-description: "Learn how to replace the expiring certificates to ensure uninterrupted access to resources."
+description: "Learn how to replace SSL certificates that have expired."
 ---

 # SSL certificates have expired